John Loveday of Caversham

 There is, for instance, an interesting description of Mam Tor and other features of the Peak District.
 Apart from numerous churches, many of the houses he visited are to-day open to the public, such as, Chatsworth, Castle Howard, Burghley, Wilton, Powderham and Syon.

 As an example, Tour No. 28 has been reproduced on this website.
 This includes a visit to Windsor Castle.
-If you would like access to the complete Tours, please go to the contact page or use the form in the footer, and email a request.
+If you would like access to the complete Tours, please go to the contact page and email a request.

 We will endeavour to send the Tours by email in PDF format as soon as possible.